64json/sh-remote/README.md

 # sh-remote
-CLI for executing a bash shell script with URL (for Linux/Unix)

-It helps you run a bash shell script with URL quickly, by automatically downloading and running the script at once.
+It helps you run a bash shell script with URL quickly, by automatically downloading and running the script.

-**NOTE** that this command doesn't run the remote script on the remote server.
+**NOTE** that this command does **NOT** run the script on the remote server.

 ### Installation
 ```console